lanl-aea/waves/README.rst

 features and behavior.
 The related `cmake-simulation`_ project established the feasibility of using a build system like `CMake`_ in place of the `ECMF`_.

+A collection of parametric study and simulation helper utilities.
+Besides the handful of command line utilities, `SCons-simulation`_ also includes custom SCons builders that are commonly re-used in model simulation (modsim) repositories.
 The simulations in this project use `SCons`_ as the automated build system.
 The `SCons documentation`_ covers build system concepts, command line options, and project definition.

+This project includes a template `SCons-EABM`_ which is used for the tutorials and for integration and regression testing of the `SCons-simulation`_ extensions to SCons.

 .. project-description-end-do-not-remove